ruthermiasadnew/BreastCancer_RNAseq/README.md

 ## Alignment & Quantification with Salmon

 This one was challenging because I didn't know whcih alignment tool to use that would best fit my end goal and the data I was working with.
-I chose salmon because, it is super fast compared to HISAT or STAR.. and It's my first time :0
+I chose salmon because, it is super fast compared to HISAT or STAR.
 -------SALMON QUANTIFICATION ------
 1. Downloaded Transcriptome Reference (GENCODE) wget https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_44/gencode.v44.transcripts.fa.gz